 You too can experience the incredible adventure underground.
 Take a journey into the past on a guided tour of the tunnels with one of our expert volunteers, peering into the darkness and back in time into a different world, hidden within the cliffs.

 The tunnel tour also includes a chance to see two sound mirrors, First World War early acoustic warning devices, up close and find out more about them.

 - Admission to the tunnels is by timed ticket only, including members.
 You will need to visit the Fan Bay Ticket Office next to the White Cliffs Visitor Centre to book your tickets and a collect a map to the site, before walking to the tunnels.

-- The opening times of the tunnels varies thorugh the year.
+- The opening times of the tunnels varies through the year.
 Please check if the tunnels are open before your visit.
 You can check when we're open on our opening times page.

 - There is an age restriction of 12 as we do not think the raw nature of the tunnels is suitable for under this age.

 - It takes 45 minutes to walk to the tunnels, which are located 1 ½ miles from the White Cliffs Visitor Centre.